Financial-Times/origami/README.md

 ### Filtering

-All `o-table` instances support filtering.
-Filters may be applied declaratively in HTML or the `filter` method may be called against a table instance.
+All `o-table` instances support filtering on a single column.
+Filters may be applied declaratively in HTML or by calling the `o-table` JavaScript method `filter`.

+The style of form elements used to filter a table are not determined by `o-table`.
+However we recommend using [o-form](https://registry.origami.ft.com/components/o-forms) to style form elements used to filter an `o-table`, such as `input` or `select` elements.
+See the [o-table filter demos](https://registry.origami.ft.com/components/o-table#demo-filter) in the component registry for a demo using `o-form` styles.

 #### Filter (declarative)

+Declarative filters are case insensitive and perform partial matches, e.g. a filter of "Kingdom" would reveal "United Kingdom".

 To enable declarative table filtering add the `data-o-table-filter-id` and `data-o-table-filter-column` to a form input.
 Where `data-o-table-filter-id` matches the `id` of the table to filter and `data-o-table-filter-column` is the numerical index of the column to filter (starting at 0).